tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A need concept that relates a Use Case to a set of supporting Issues.'
+'A need concept that relates a UseCase to a set of supporting Issues.'

 ### Comment

-'The ProblemPolicy in FFDQ is a DQ Needs level concept that describes how some contextualizedIssue relates to a use case.
-This relationship defines which problems are supported by a given use case.'
+'The ProblemPolicy in bdqffdq is a data quality Needs level concept that describes how some contextualizedIssue relates to a UseCase.
+This relationship defines which problems are supported by a given UseCase.'

 ********************